Christian1984/modern-react-with-redux-course/README.md

 2. Create a selector and pass it into the hook.
 It is a function that takes the store's root state as an argument.
 Make sure to type it with the `RootType` exported from the store.
 3. Return the slice you are interested in.

+To modify multiple slices upon a single user interaction, one could

+1. ... either dispatch individual actions, one for each slice.
+This, however, isn't the "redux way" of doing it.
+2. ... or create a separate action width `createAction("app/reset")`, for example and then make each slice listen for that action by adding `extraReducers`.

 # Other Learnings

 - semantic ui is a nice css library to quickly style components without heavy customization in the first place (https://semantic-ui.com/ and https://cdnjs.com/libraries/semantic-ui)